 The Crag Law Center was founded in the summer of 2001 with the primary purpose of building the capacity of so many other dedicated individuals and organizations striving to create positive change.
 Since 2001, Crag has represented over 130 different conservation organizations, community groups and Tribes.

 Our Board of Directors generously donate their time to help make the Crag Law Center a reality.
-Currently, Crag’s staff includes five staff attorneys, a legal fellow, a full-time development director and a part-time development assistant.
+Currently, Crag’s staff includes five staff attorneys, two legal fellows, a development director and a part-time development and administrative assistant.

 Currently, the Crag Law Center’s attorneys are admitted to the state and federal bars in Oregon, Washington and Alaska.
 The Crag Law Center is an Oregon non-profit corporation exempt from taxation pursuant to section 501(c)(3) of the Internal Revenue Code.
 If you would like more information about how the Crag Law Center can provide assistance, please contact us directly.